AJ-Goh/ajs-paradise-discord-bot/README.md

   - Replit no longer offering free hosting from 2024
   - Also transferred code to GitHub just in case
 - Created a separate file to contain image links
-  - Images hosted by Google Sites
+  - Images hosted by Google Photos